Lakeshore Collegiate Institute: History

 Another school in the area, Alderwood Collegiate Institute was also opened on September 6, 1955, with the official opening ceremony November 1955 as an academic high school.

 During the 1980s, enrollment at Etobicoke public schools plummeted as many catholic transferred their children to the Catholic school system when full funding commenced.
-This led to the closure of many schools including Alderwood Collegiate Institute, Royal York Collegiate Institute and Mimico High School with the students of Alderwood and New Toronto were consolidated into the newly named Lakeshore Collegiate Institute which opened on September 6, 1983.
+This led to the closure of many schools including Alderwood Collegiate Institute, Royal York Collegiate Institute and Mimico High School.
+The students of those schools were consolidated with the students of New Toronto into the newly named Lakeshore Collegiate Institute which opened on September 6, 1983.

 Overview

 Sports

-LCI has had several very accomplished sports teams including: Hockey, Baseball, Badminton, Volleyball, Golf, Tennis, Soccer.
+LCI has had several sports teams including: ice hockey, baseball, badminton, volleyball, golf, tennis, and soccer.
 The football team was resurrected in the fall of 2005 after many years of absence.
 The hockey team won the TDSSAA West Championships and qualified for OFSSAA in 2004 (Peterborough), 2006 (Timmons) and 2009 (Peterborough).
 The baseball team won the TDSSAA West Championships in 2006.
 The soccer team also won the TDSSAA West Region championship for the second time in Lakeshore CI's history in 2008.
-The first Soccer Championship occurred in 1986 when the Junior Boys' Soccer Team won the Etobicoke championship vs Martingrove Collegiate played at ECI in a shootout.
-They also went on to win the TDSSAA Championship again via Penalty Shoot-out at Eglinton Flats.
+The first soccer championship occurred in 1986 when the junior boys' soccer seam won the Etobicoke championship vs Martingrove Collegiate played at ECI in a shootout.
+They also went on to win the TDSSAA Championship again via penalty shoot-out at Eglinton Flats.

-In late 2009, LCI got access to the MasterCard Center of Hockey Excellence, a $34-million four-pad arena complex adjacent to the school.

-In 2009, LCI's Varsity girls' soccer team won the TDSAA "AA" West Championship and qualified for OFSAA (Kenora).
-Also, earlier that year, the Boys' Varsity hockey team won the TDSAA "AA" Championships and qualified for OFSAA (Peterborough) as well.